fishtested/SoundButtonWebsiteThing/README.md

 # SoundButtonWebsiteThing
 A simple collection of buttons that play sounds on click, for fun or suspense.
+This is similar to, and inspired by Discord's Soundboard feature.

 ## Buttons
 There are currently three sounds, a dramatic, three-chord sound, a cat and a duck.
 I may add more in the future.